alovajs/alova/packages/storage-file/README.md

 We are honored to receive active participation from developers around the world in Issues and Discussions.

-We hope to make alova a common project for everyone who is willing to participate, rather than the alova team.
+We hope to make alova a common project for everyone who is willing to participate.
 We encourage everyone to become a contributor to the alova community with an open and inclusive attitude.
 Even if you are a junior developer, as long as your ideas meet the development guidelines of alova, please participate generously.

 Effective contributions will win you a certain reputation in the Alova community.
 Before contributing, please be sure to read the [Contribution Guide](https://github.com/alovajs/alova/blob/main/CONTRIBUTING.md) in detail to ensure your contribution is effective.